-To our patients in Los Angeles Botox for migraine relief was a serendipitous discovery with huge treatment benefits.
+To our patients Botox for migraine relief was a serendipitous discovery with huge treatment benefits.

 Botox offers migraine sufferers a safe alternative to daily medications, which could cause complications and undesirable side effects.
 With a quick visit to Westside Aesthetics every 3-6 months, you can manage this condition, reducing the severity and frequency of the episodes.